10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 We visited in mid-May during the middle of the week, and there were no crowds.
 It was beautiful.

-For snowbirds, it is a great vacation spot for folks escaping the colder northern parts of the U.S. in the winter.
+For snowbirds, it is a great vacation spot for folks escaping the colder northern parts of the US.

-Pssst… Are you road tripping through Florida?
-If you’re headed to the Keys next, check out Christ of the Abyss Scuba Diving Site.
+Are you traveling through Florida?
+If you’re headed to the Keys, learn more about Christ of the Abyss Scuba Diving Site.

-Perdido Key is located about an hour away.
-You can visit Gulf Islands National Seashore Perdido Key, Big Lagoon State Park, and Perdido Key State Park.
+Driving, Perdido Key is located about an hour away.
+You can visit another part of the Gulf Islands National Seashore from Perdido Key.
+Big Lagoon State Park and Perdido Key State Park are also worth checking out.

 Being along the Gulf of Mexico, consider the weather.
 Be agile and flexible when planning a trip.
 The weather could be sunny and beautiful or windy and stormy.
-Hurricane season is June-November.
+Hurricane season is June-November in Florida.

-People come from all over the world, lured by the sugar sand beaches of the Gulf coast barrier islands.
+People come from all over the world, lured by the sugar sand beaches, to visit the Gulf Coast’s barrier islands.

 Ashlee & Pablo